wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_eth_getUncleCountByBlockHash.md

 ---
-title: etc:eth_getUncleCountByBlockHash \[POST\]
+title: etc:eth_getUncleCountByBlockHash - Ethereum Classic
-description: Returns the number of uncles in a block from a block matching the givenblock hash.
+description: Example code for the etc:eth_getUncleCountByBlockHash json-rpc method. Сomplete guide on how to use etc:eth_getUncleCountByBlockHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters